 We have been correcting astigmatism with the excimer laser for more than 15 years, and with the invention of iris recognition technology, the accuracy of astigmatism correction has greatly improved.
 Patients often tell us that correcting their astigmatism with LASIK gave them better vision than they’d had with glasses and contacts.
 This is because contacts can spin on the surface of the eye, which creates blur when the toric correction is not properly aligned; the same is true for bent glasses.
 Many of these patients will have better vision after having LASIK than they had with glasses and contacts.

 A very small group of patients with astigmatism may also have underlying corneal diseases, but during their consultations we determine that they are not LASIK candidates.
-Dr. Updegraff’s screening guidelines are stringent and include tests that are not routinely performed in other eye care centers, because he wants to ensure that each of his LASIK candidates will benefit from the procedure as well as have a stable, long-lasting result.
+Our screening guidelines are stringent and include tests that are not routinely performed in other eye care centers, because he wants to ensure that each of his LASIK candidates will benefit from the procedure as well as have a stable, long-lasting result.

 Dr. Updegraff limited performing hyperopic LASIK more than 15 years ago because of its lack of stability and quality of vision, even though it is an “approved” procedure.
 It is currently used for very low hyperopic correction with astigmatism.
 Most corporate facilities do hyperopic treatments for high degrees of hyperopia, which can actually account for over half of their volume.
 But in Dr. Updegraff’s experience, although these patients may initially be happy, in the long-term they uniformly need re-treatments or secondary procedures.
 Instead, these patients are typically best suited to having lens implants, which most corporate centers do not have the skill or capability to offer.
 To learn more about lens implants, visit Updegraff Laser Vision.

 No. Because LASIK shapes the front surface of the eye, it doesn’t matter whether you are 25 or 85 years old – the same amount of tissue will need to be removed to obtain the same effect.
-Dr. Updegraff has performed LASIK as a secondary procedure on a number of patients in their 70s and 80s.

 Over 20% of patients having their complimentary consultation at Updegraff Laser Vision are recommended not to have LASIK for a wide range of reasons.
 This is why we encourage people considering LASIK to undergo our screening.
 There is no need to waste energy worrying about the cost, the procedure, etc., if you aren’t sure you’re even a good LASIK candidate.
-About 80% of patients who hope to have LASIK with Dr. Updegraff are determined to be good candidates for the procedure.
+About 80% of patients who hope to have LASIK with Drs.
+Updegraff and Foster are determined to be good candidates for the procedure.

 You may be disappointed if you are not a LASIK candidate, but the good news is that you may qualify as a candidate for other procedures that also reduce or eliminate the need for glasses, such as lens implants, PRK, or LRI.